Skip to main content

 important

-To use the concentrator module with a Raspberry Pi HAT, make sure to use a variation with SPI interface.
+To use the concentrator module with a Raspberry Pi HAT, you must make sure to order the variation with the SPI interface.

 Packet Forwarder Preparation